+Mr. Aasen

-1 Drawing (3)f.
+- 1 Drawing (3)f.
 Drawing with charcoal, crayon, ink, and other media.
-Class meets daily.

-2 Drawing (3)w.
+Class meets daily. - 2 Drawing (3)w.
 Continuation of Drawing 1 with emphasis on the human figure.
-Class meets daily.

-3 Oil Painting (3)f.
+Class meets daily. - 3 Oil Painting (3)f.
 A beginning course in oil painting with emphasis on color and composition.
-Class meets daily.

-4 Oil Panting (3)w.
+Class meets daily. - 4 Oil Panting (3)w.
 A continuation of Oil Painting 3, still life and landscape.
-Class meets daily.

-5 Water Color Painting (3)f.
+Class meets daily. - 5 Water Color Painting (3)f.
 Painting in water color from still life and landscape.
-Class meets daily.

-6 Water Color Painting (3)w.
+Class meets daily. - 6 Water Color Painting (3)w.
 Continuation of Water Color Painting 5.
-Class meets daily.

-7 Design (3)f.
+Class meets daily. - 7 Design (3)f.
 A study of the elements and principles of design using a variety of tools and materials.
-Class meets daily.

-8 Design (3)w.
-Design applied to lettering, posters and methods of graphic reproduction.
+Class meets daily. - 8 Design (3)w.
+Design applied to lettering, posters and methods of grahpic reproduction.
 Pre-requisite Design 7.
-Class meets daily.

-9 Crafts (3) f.w.
-Developing and using original designs in a variety of materials; leather, textiles, metals, reeds, and such processes as tooling, stenciling, silk screen, block printing.
-Class meets daily.
+Class meets daily. - 9 Appreciation of Art (2)w.
+A survey course for art and humanities requirements that traces the philosophical as well as historical effect on image in painting. - 10 Introduction to Art.
+(3)f.
+An introduction to the various media of art forms and the possible fields of advanced study.
+This survey course is directed toward appreciation and the application of techniques to education.